"Our doors are always open": North Korea hits out at U.S. travel ban

 The ban will make reclusive North Korea the only country to which U.S. citizens are banned from traveling.

-It follows the death in June of U.S. student Otto Warmbier, who was sentenced in North Korea last year to 15 years' hard labor for trying to steal an item bearing a propaganda item from his hotel.
+It follows the death in June of U.S. student Otto Warmbier, who was sentenced in North Korea last year to 15 years' hard labor for trying to steal a propaganda item from his hotel.

 Warmbier was in a coma when he was released by the North on humanitarian grounds and circumstances of his death remain unclear.